Jan Einhoff

 Thank you for visiting my website.

 I am a PhD Candidate at the DYNAMICS Research Training Group, a joint programme of Humboldt University and the Hertie School in Berlin, funded by the German Research Foundation (DFG).
-I was a visiting researcher at the Finnish Centre for Pensions in 2023 and at the University of Wisconsin-Madison and the Max Planck Institute for Demographic Research in 2024.
-Later this year, I will be visiting Nuffield College in Oxford.
+During my PhD, I was a visiting researcher at the Finnish Centre for Pensions in Helsinki, the University of Wisconsin in Madison, the Max Planck Institute for Demographic Research in Rostock, and Nuffield College in Oxford.

-My research interests include life course dynamics, social stratification, comparative social policy, as well as novel quantitative methods for causal inference.
+My main interests are in comparative life course, social stratification and labour market policy reasearch as well as novel quantitative methods for causal inference.
 For my dissertation, I investigate the class stratification of work-to-retirement transitions in the context of population ageing and extending working life policies in Europe.
-I use a wide range of quantitative methods, including sequence and decomposition analyses as well as targeted machine learning approaches.
+I use a wide range of quantitative methods, including sequence and decomposition analyses as well as causal machine learning approaches.
 I also like to work with the potential outcomes framework and graphical causal models.

 Here are some of my current research projects: